 Every campervanner has their ultimate bucket list of campsites they want to visit, some may be longer than others, but no bucket list is complete without these awesome and unique California road trip destinations.
-As fall settles in and the crowds thin, now is the time to go on the ultimate camping in California road trip.
 Enjoy an ever-changing landscape without ever having to leave the state when you rent a campervan in California.

 Joshua Tree within the Mojave Desert has many hikes and paths you can take to explore every inch of the national park, we recommend taking the Hidden Valley nature trail up to see skull rock.
 The rugged rocks against the desert landscape make for a backdrop like no other.
 Next, hike to Arch rock for more pictures and explore the Coachella cactus garden.
 Don’t forget to bring plenty of water along with you and take many breaks, as this desert climate is particularly dehydrating.